-Fellows spend six to nine months of the three-year fellowship on the consultation service.
+Fellows spend six to nine months on the consultation service.
 Patients from the medical, surgical, neurologic, and obstetric units are seen, including critically ill patients in the surgical and neurological ICUs and the cardiac care unit.
 A sleep disorders consultation service is also provided.
 The fellows perform bronchoscopies, thoracentesis, and chest tube insertions under supervision of the attending physician.
 Emphasis is placed on the fellow’s professional development into an expert in inpatient pulmonary consultation.
-This does not only include medical knowledge and patient communication.
-The expert consultant develops proficient skills in interprofessional communication (chest radiology and primary teams), documentation, coordination of care, and proper triage.
+The fellow consultant develops proficient skills in:

 Pulmonary Procedure Rotation

 Fellows spend a month each year as a dedicated procedural fellow.
 In this capacity, they work closely with our procedurally based attendings performing, with appropriate use of ultrasound:

 This rotation allows our fellows to obtain proficiency with advanced bronchoscopic techniques that are becoming the cornerstone of a pulmonary specialist who performs bronchoscopy as part of their practice.

 Procedures are performed in the intensive care units, UVA operating room, and the multidisciplinary endoscopy unit.

 Intensive Care Units

 Fellows spend at least six months in the medical ICU where they evaluate and treat both common and unusual cases under the guidance of the critical care medicine board-certified attending faculty.
 As a part of the daily responsibilities, fellows are expected to:

 - Facilitate communication between the ICU team and surgical services, consultative services, and family members.